Written by Richard Perry

-If you are a retail trader look for a low-cost broker with an excellent selection of forex pairs, then Fusion Markets is certainly worth taking a look at.
+If you are a retail trader looking for a low-cost broker with an excellent selection of forex pairs, then Fusion Markets is certainly worth taking a look at.

 Key Pros and Cons